dialoa/dialectica-filters/README.md

 * [longtable-to-xtab](longtable-to-xtab) Convert LaTeX
-`longtable` environments into `xtab` environments in Pandoc's LaTeX output (to be used within columns with the columns filter).
+`longtable` environments into `xtab` environments in Pandoc's LaTeX output.
+(Project for an enhancement of the columns filter).

 * [functions](functions) some functions to be reused across filters.